|

 and born after her mother had re-married.
 She was adopted by Queen

 Ka’ahumanu.
 Married to The Hon.
-Alii William Pitt Leleiohoku and
+Alii William Pitt Leleiohoku and after

-after his death to Isaac Young Davis.
+his death to Isaac Young Davis.
 At her death she was immensely

-wealthy, having united the estates of several branches of the
+wealthy, having united the estates of several branches of the family.

-ease and grace, she refused to do so.
+grace, she refused to do so.
 She used the Hawaiian language

 exclusively throughout her life, requiring English-speakers to use a